vega/vega-bundler/README.md

 Both and Vega and Vega-Lite have their own parser and compiler.
 Vega-Lite specifications compile to full Vega specifications, which in turn are parsed to an intermediate dataflow specification that serves as input to an instantiated Vega view.
 In addition, Vega provides a number of data and visual encoding transforms, but not all of them may be needed within a given a deployment.

-To reduce both file size and loading time, this package pre-parses input specifications and generate optimized code bundles that include only the underlying transforms that are actually used.
+To reduce both file size and loading time, this package pre-parses input specifications and generates optimized code bundles that omit the parsers and include only the underlying transforms that are actually used.
+This can result in substantial savings, especially when using Vega-Lite.

 ## API Reference